-In 2001, Zita created the television show "Full Bloom - the show that celebrates life."
+In 2001, I created the television show "Full Bloom - the show that celebrates life."
 It covers a variety of subjects.
-With over 100 interviews, guests have included Tammy Richardson, an actor who recreates Bessie Coleman, the first Black aviatrix; Guatemalan artist and shaman Balam Soto; metal sculptor Karen Rossi; fine artist Carol Chaput; and Karen Goodrow of the Connecticut Innocence Project and James Calvin Tillman, a man imprisoned for 17 years until exonerated by DNA evidence.
+With over 100 interviews, guests have included Tammy Richardson, an actor who recreates Bessie Coleman, the first Black aviatrix; award-winning Guatemalan artist and shaman Balam Soto; metal sculptor Karen Rossi; fine artist Carol Chaput; and Karen Goodrow of the Connecticut Innocence Project (now a Connecticut Superior Court judge) and James Calvin Tillman, a man imprisoned for 17 years until exonerated by DNA evidence.

-In 2004, Zita launched "Page 1 - the show for writers with the reader in mind."
+In 2004, I launched "Page 1 - the show for writers with the reader in mind."
 Page 1 features interviews with writers and others in the world of publishing.
-Among the more-than-100- guests were the late Sandy Taylor, founder of Curbstone Press, Mary-Anne Tyrone Smith, Chris Lemmon, Helena Estes, Cormac O'Malley, Kit Reed, Pulitzer Prize finalist Ron Winter, and forensic scientist Dr. Henry Lee.
+Among the 100+ guests were the late Sandy Taylor, founder of Curbstone Press, Mary-Anne Tyrone Smith, Chris Lemmon, Helena Estes, Cormac O'Malley, speculative fiction writer Kit Reed, Ed Patterson producer of Connecticut's first Irish Film Festival, Pulitzer Prize finalist and Vietnam veteran Ron Winter, and forensic scientist Dr. Henry Lee.
 Both Full Bloom and Page 1 have won multiple national awards for amateur video production.

 In 2014, I added "Weddings with Zita."
 On that show, I interview wedding professionals willing to share advice about their specialty -- wedding planning, engagement rings, photography, DJs, live music, flowers, wedding gown alterations, stationery, and of course, officiating the ceremony.
 That's also when I formed the Zita TV Network on YouTube.